T-120 VIDEOTAPE ECHO

 T-120 DLX V2

-The T-120 DLX V2 will contain some long-awaited features, and act as an upgrade to both the T120 V2 and the original T-120 Deluxe.
+The T-120 DLX V2 contains some long-awaited features, and act as an upgrade to both the T120 V2 and the original T-120 Deluxe.

 Notable Features include: